abidrahmank/OpenCV2-Python-Tutorials/source/py_tutorials/py_imgproc/py_histograms/py_histogram_equalization/py_histogram_equalization.rst

     :alt: Histograms Equalization
     :align: center

 Another important feature is that, even if the image was a darker image (instead of a brighter one we used), after equalization we will get almost the same image as we got.
-As a result, this is used as a "reference tool" to make all images with same light conditions.
-This is useful in many cases, for eg, in face recognition, before training the face data, the images of faces are histogram equalized to make them all with same light conditions.
+As a result, this is used as a "reference tool" to make all images with same lighting conditions.
+This is useful in many cases.
+For example, in face recognition, before training the face data, the images of faces are histogram equalized to make them all with same lighting conditions.

 Histograms Equalization in OpenCV
 ===================================

 OpenCV has a function to do this, **cv2.calcHist()**.
-Its input is just grayscale image and output is our image.
+Its input is just grayscale image and output is our histogram equalized image.

 Below is a simple code snippet showing its usage for same image we used :
 ::